-I don’t say this to be mean, just that if you’re busy hacking yourself into authorhood (using “tips and tricks” found all over the internet), then you won’t be out discovering your true passion, which is whatever will fulfill you spontaneously.
+I don’t say this to be mean.
+Quite the reverse.
+If you’re busy hacking yourself into authorhood with “tips and tricks” found on the internet, then you won’t be out discovering your true passion, which is whatever will fulfill you spontaneously.

+The difference is, there’s no audience for rock climbing.
 Indeed, the sport is replete with the mantra of self-improvement.
 The mountain is not “defeated” for having been climbed.
 Rather, what’s defeated is the climber’s own weakness and limitation.
-It’s an act of self-improvement completed without an audience.

-But writing a book as an act of self-discovery, like playing golf for fun, is entirely different than doing it on the expectation that people will pay you for the pleasure of watching.
+Writing a book for the fun or challenge, like playing golf or painting, is entirely different than doing it on the expectation that people will pay you for the pleasure.

-So it is people are busy right now setting writing goals for the year and sharing clever hacks to trick their brain into doing something it patently doesn’t want to do on its own, all on the hopes that that forced effort will nevertheless produce something people will enjoy enough to pay money for.
+And yet, right now, millions of people are busy setting writing goals for the year and sharing clever hacks to trick their brain into doing something it clearly doesn’t want to do on the hopes that all that forced effort will nevertheless produce something people will enjoy enough to pay money for.

 I try to trick myself into exercising, but then, the health benefits of exercise are virtually guaranteed.
 Same for reading.
 By contrast, you are about as likely to make a living from writing books as climbing rocks.
 No one accepts that — or rather, we each think we’re the exception — but it’s the truth.

 That’s not a reason to stop writing.
 I’ll say that again.
 That you won’t make any money at it is not a reason NOT to write.
 But it is a reason not to write for money, especially if you have to hack yourself into it.